Subbus Kitchen

 Cooking Rice

-• Then drain water from soaked rice and add it to the pan and stir-fry for a minute.
+• Drain the soaked rice and add it to the pan.
+Gently stir-fry for about a minute.

 Garnishing

-• Garnish with freshly grated coconut and chopped coriander leaves
+• Turn off the heat and garnish with freshly grated coconut and finely chopped coriander leaves.

 Serving